 Leadership Culture Ratings vs Books A Million

-f.y.e. rates % higher than Books A Million on Leadership Culture Ratings vs Books A Million Ratings based on looking at 388 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does Your Boss Hurt Your Company Culture?" and "How would you rate your executive team?".
+f.y.e. rates % higher than Books A Million on Leadership Culture Ratings vs Books A Million Ratings based on looking at 396 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does your manager seem to care about you as a person?" and "Is your company invested in your career growth?".

 Compensation Culture Ratings vs Books A Million

-f.y.e. rates % higher than Books A Million on Compensation Culture Ratings vs Books A Million Ratings based on looking at 279 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you believe you're paid fairly?" and "How often do you get a raise?".
+f.y.e. rates % higher than Books A Million on Compensation Culture Ratings vs Books A Million Ratings based on looking at 285 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What is the best part about your compensation package?" and "Why do you feel undervalued and what would make you feel better about your compensation?".

 Team Culture Ratings vs Books A Million

-f.y.e. rates % higher than Books A Million on Team Culture Ratings vs Books A Million Ratings based on looking at 245 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does Your Boss Hurt Your Company Culture?" and "Do you look forward to interacting with your coworkers?".
+f.y.e. rates % higher than Books A Million on Team Culture Ratings vs Books A Million Ratings based on looking at 251 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you look forward to interacting with your coworkers?" and "What are some of the best things about your team?".

 Environment Culture Ratings vs Books A Million

-f.y.e. rates % higher than Books A Million on Environment Culture Ratings vs Books A Million Ratings based on looking at 244 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does someone you work with closely, make you want to quit your job?" and "Is your work environment positive or negative?".
+f.y.e. rates % higher than Books A Million on Environment Culture Ratings vs Books A Million Ratings based on looking at 250 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does someone you work with closely, make you want to quit your job?" and "What needs to change to make the company culture better?".

 Sentiment Culture Ratings vs Books A Million